anontechnology/vault-java-sdk/README.md

 vault.save(user);
 ```

-### Attribute Definitions
+### Attribute definitions

 [Attribute definitions](https://docs.anontech.io/glossary/attribute/) define an object that contains all relevant metadata for attributes with a given `key`.
 This is how tags and regulations become associated with attributes.
 Attributes can contain a schema to further break down the structure of their value.
-Display names and hints can also be added to the Attribute Definition for ease of use and readability.
+Display names and hints can also be added to the attribute definition for ease of use and readability.

-#### Storing an Attribute Definition in the Vault
+#### Storing an attribute definition in the Vault

-To store an Attribute Definition, create an AttributeDefinition object and save it to the Vault.
+To store an attribute definition, create an AttributeDefinition object and save it to the Vault.
 The following code details the various properties of the AttributeDefinition object.

 ```java
 AttributeDefinition attributeDef = new AttributeDefinition();